 Some movies basically don’t have to spend a dime on marketing.
 All they need is a trailer, some shots from the movie and word of mouth does the rest.
-Spring Breakers is such a movie as the promotional material mostly featured four fine looking young women in bikini, two of them Disney-channel alumni.
-Nothing like an ex-child-actress looking hot in a bikini and starring in an R-rated movie to get things rolling.
-And since the movie is very gratuitous, my review will be the same.
+Spring Breakers is such a movie as the promotional material mostly features four fine looking young women in bikini.
+Two of them Disney-channel alumni even.
+Nothing like a former child-actress looking hot in a bikini and starring in an R-rated movie to receive publicity.
+Since the movie is explicitly gratuitous, my review will be the same.

 The best way I can describe the first half of Spring Breakers is simple: Boobs, butts, tits, drugs, ass, breasts, ice cream, belly shots, booties, boobies, guns, bosoms, buttocks, knockers, bums, hooters, nudity, fun bags, etc. And don’t you worry about this being some PG-stuff where everything is just insinuated and all the clothes stay on.
-The opening montage of Spring Breakers features loads of nude girls.
-Within five minutes I had seen more naked boobs than there are in the average porno.
+The opening montage of Spring Breakers plays like a girls gone wild video.
+Within five minutes I had seen more bare breasts than there are in the average porno.
 The large amount of nudity together with the small amount of story reminded me of old sexploitation beach movies from the 50s where a beach setting was a mere excuse to have girls in bikini titillate the mostly male audience.

 The movie shifts in tone when Alien is introduced.
 James Franco has the time of his life as a crazy rapper who’s also a small time drug dealer.
-Every aspect of him is incredibly annoying; the appearance, the slang he uses and the way he apparently is proud of all of his possessions even though he’s small time compared to old friend/now rival Archie.
-As annoying as he might be, Franco is magnetic in this role and outshines everybody, especially the four female leads who come off as rather bland.
+Every aspect of him is incredibly annoying: his appearance, the slang he uses and the way he apparently is proud of all of his possessions even though he’s small time compared to old friend/now rival Archie (Gucci Mane).
+As annoying as he might be, Franco is magnetic in this role and outshines everybody.
+Especially the four female leads who come off as rather bland.

-Despite the cheap subject of girls in bikinis hanging out with a gangster, director Harmony Korine adds a touch of art house to project by using over saturated neon colors, the use of music, fellatio on a gun with a silencer, strange voice-overs like James Franco whispering “Spring Break forever” many times in a row and never explaining the reasoning behind the choices these girls make.
+Despite the cheap subject of girls in bikinis hanging out with a gangster, director Harmony Korine adds a touch of art-house to project.
+The movie is drenched in over-saturated neon colors.
+It also features someone performing fellatio on a gun with a silencer, strange voice-overs like James Franco whispering “Spring Break forever” many times in a row and never explaining the reasoning behind the choices these girls make.
 Having no money is one thing, but robbing a restaurant is a clear case of “Boy, that escalated quickly”.

 If this movie was made 20-30 years ago it would have become one of those classic VHS movies of which certain parts became worn after a while.
-The scene with Phoebe Cates in Fast Times at Ridgemont High would have been nothing if it had Spring Breakers to compete with.
+The scene with Phoebe Cates in Fast Times at Ridgemont High or Erika Eleniak in Under Siege would have never become so legendary if it had Spring Breakers to compete with.

 I don’t think Spring Breakers is a really good movie, it’s decent and entertaining but nothing more, though I do think it has the potential to become a cult movie.
-A movie about girls in bikinis shooting up an entire mansion of thugs before driving away in a Lamborghini will always appeal to the general male audience and it’s a great excuse for guys to watch something that isn’t porn, but will have them end up in the bed with their girlfriend afterwards.
+A movie about girls in bikinis shooting up an entire mansion of thugs before driving away in a Lamborghini will always appeal to the general male audience.
+It’s also a great excuse for guys to watch something with their girlfriends that isn’t porn, but will have them end up in the bed with their girlfriend afterwards.